Chinese tea culture: Development of the gongfucha tradition

-Modern Chinese tea pioneers, most of whom practiced their art in Taiwan, took this early southern "gongfu" custom of tea drinking as well as influences from the Japanese senchadō ("the way of steamed tea"), and developed it into the modern gongfucha / chadao culture that could compete with Japanese tea culture.
-This new "Chinese tea arts culture" (zhonghua chayi wenhua) was initially termed chayi ("tea arts") and was practiced in chayiguan ("tea art houses") which initially appeared in 1970s Taiwan and attempted to provide a cultured, traditional, and quiet setting specifically for tea drinking (as opposed to the older "teahouses" often associated with the lower classes, gambling, smoking, and prostitution).
+Modern Chinese tea pioneers, most of whom practiced their art in Taiwan, took this early southern custom of tea drinking as well as influences from the Japanese ("the way of steamed tea"), and developed it into the modern gongfucha / chadao culture that could compete with Japanese tea culture.
+This new "Chinese tea arts culture" was initially termed ("tea arts") and was practiced in ("tea art houses") which initially appeared in 1970s Taiwan and attempted to provide a cultured, traditional, and quiet setting specifically for tea drinking (as opposed to the older "teahouses" often associated with the lower classes, gambling, smoking, and prostitution).

 Lawrence Zhang writes that Taiwanese tea house owners, conscious of themselves as pioneers in a new movement, claimed they "were recovering a lost tradition by means of emphasizing the pureness of tea drinking as an activity".
 Since earlier Chinese tea culture had mostly been utilitarian, these Taiwan based pioneers in tea culture sought to create an aesthetically refined Chinese tradition which could rival the Japanese chadō as an art form.
 In this, they borrowed from Japanese tea arts.
 According to Zhang, key parallels to senchadō in Chinese chayi include "the newfound interest in the spatial arrangement of teaware" (seen in the modern concept of the aesthetically pleasing chaxi, "tea setting") as well as the new emphasis on "control of the movement of the physical body in relation to these wares" (which became formalized into rules for how the tea brewer should move while making tea).
 Taiwanese tea scholars like Cai Rongzhang and Fan Zengping also began to write books on the art of tea.
-Influenced by the Japanese tradition which emphasized the aesthetics of harmony (wa), respect (kei), purity (sei), and tranquility (jaku), these authors emphasized what they considered to be the basic elements of tea culture, including beauty (mei), health (jian), cultivation (xing), and ethics (lun) for Cai; and harmony (he), thrift (jian), silence (jing), and cleanliness (jie) for Fan.
+Influenced by the Japanese tradition which emphasized the aesthetics of harmony, respect, purity, and tranquility, these authors emphasized what they considered to be the basic elements of tea culture, including beauty, health, cultivation, and ethics for Cai; and harmony, thrift, silence, and cleanliness for Fan.

-Taiwan also used chayi culture to position itself as the legitimate representative of Chinese culture and tradition.
+Taiwan also used culture to position itself as the legitimate representative of Chinese culture and tradition.
 As such, the influences of Japanese tea culture on chayi were mostly hidden.
 Chinese authors on tea well into the modern era continued to present gongfucha style as being an ancient tradition instead of a newly invented one.

-After the 1980s, this newly invented "Chinese tea art" (Zhonghua chayi) tradition was adopted throughout mainland China as a new national custom by a new class of wealthy urbanites seeking authentic Chinese culture.
+After the 1980s, this newly invented "Chinese tea art" tradition was adopted throughout mainland China as a new national custom by a new class of wealthy urbanites seeking authentic Chinese culture.
 During this time, the Taiwanese Ten Ren Tea group entered the mainland Chinese market and became one of the most important players in China's tea market, promoting gongfucha throughout the mainland.